msearle5/xygos/docs/customize.rst

 	inscribe an item with '!*' then the game will confirm any use of an item.

-	Say you inscribed your potion of Speed with '!q'.
-This would prompt you when you try to drink it to see if you really mean to.
+	Say you inscribed your whizz pill with '!q'.
+This would prompt you when you try to take it to see if you really mean to.
 Multiple '!q' inscriptions will prompt multiple times.

 	Similarly, using !v!k!d makes it very hard for you to accidentally throw, ignore or put down the item it is inscribed on.

-	Some adventurers use this for Scrolls of Word of Recall so they don't accidentally return to the dungeon too soon.
+	Some adventurers use this for recall cards so they don't accidentally return to the dungeon too soon.

 Inscribing an item with ``@``, followed by a command letter, followed by 0-9: